rickyhemawan/foxbook/README.md

 ## Additional Features
-- Menggunakan `DayJS` untuk melihat sudah berapa lama Story atau Comment di post
+- Using `DayJS` for showing how long the Story or the Comment has been created.
-- Menggunakan `nodemailer`
+- Using `nodemailer` to send the Story to your registered email, (if you wanted ofc)

 PS, Because I made this simple readme at 3am, maybe theres some features that I dont mention. sorry for that.